what to look out for at london fashion week

 Youth!
 Ideas!
 Energy!
 Burberry!
 Posh spice!

 New York Fashion Week rolls to its usual close with Marc Jacobs rounding off eight days of shows — some great, some average, some boring.
 It was very Make American Fashion Great Again; lot’s of Americana and prairie fashions and preppy-isms and Jaws references and it was all very soul searching and inward looking.
-America is taking a long, hard look in the mirror.
+Evidently, we are taking a long, hard look in the mirror.

 And now fashion’s most stereotypically commercially-minded city gives way to its most stereotypically youthful.
 Which often means exciting and new.
 This year, London’s most exciting fashion moment comes via Riccardo Tisci and Burberry -- neither of which are very new.
 Riccardo has been on this planet for 44 years now, Burberry for 162.